 Reduce Hot Water Use

 - Switch to low-flow showerheads.
 Low-flow fixtures have a pretty bad reputation.
 However, new low-flow models use as little as 2 gallons per minute while still pumping out water at 80 psi.
 That means you can save water without sacrificing the water pressure we all love first thing in the morning.

 - Hunt down and fix leaks.
-Even a minor leak wastes water over time, and fixing them is a great way to reduce your hot water use as well as prevent potential water damage.
+Even a minor leak wastes water over time, and setting them is a great way to reduce your hot water use as well as prevent potential water damage.

 - Replace the aerators on your faucets with a low flow option.
 You can save up to 50% of the water you use at the tap by replacing your old aerators with new low-flow models.
 Standard aerators use 2 gallons per minute, while low flow can use as little as 1 gallon per minute.

 - Put down the sponge!
 Modern dishwashers can use up to 20 gallons less than washing dishes by hand, so save yourself some work and let the dishwasher do it for you.